Gusti BuergerPerformance Horse Trainer

 Training At Home Ranch ~

 As the head trainer for the performance horse program, Buerger has returned to her home state of Colorado to build a string of elite reined cow horses.
 She will select yearlings and two-year-olds with potential, bring them along in a way that makes the most of their talents, and show them at the top NRCHA competitions.
-Currently, five horses—Blackjack, Cinnamon, Lionel, Poppy, and Peanut—are part of the fledgling program.
 The plan is to eventually have between 12 and 15 head in training at a given time.
 With the help of her assistant Cassidee Wood, Buerger will work with the horses-in-training five days per week, developing customized regimens according to age, experience, ability, and personality.

 In addition to her 2020 successes in the Futurities, Buerger recently advanced to the finals in the World’s Greatest Horseman-Cow Work event.
 Going forward, her goal is to compete in and win the prestigious Snaffle Bit Futurity on a horse she chose and trained herself.

 An Abiding Love for Horses

 Ultimately, Buerger stresses, the horses’ abilities and interests will dictate what they do and how far they get.
 It’s simply her job to help them get there.
 While extreme athleticism is necessary to become an elite reined cow horse, it’s not enough.
 Animals that perform the skills but lack an “overachiever” attitude will be more likely to excel as amateur mounts or working ranch horses on one of the Home Ranch cattle properties.
 This year, however, she has a hopeful in Lionel, a three-year-old red roan gelding by Very Smart Remedy and out of Magicat.